m2w/erli_worker/README.md

-# erli_api_worker
+# erli_worker

-**erli_api_worker** is the backend worker of the [erli][erli] URL shortener.
+**erli_worker** is the backend worker process of the [erli][erli] URL shortener.

-Its CRUD API is accessible via HTTP and through a simple binary protocol via TCP and uses mnesia as storage backend.
+Its CRUD API is accessible via HTTP and through a simple binary protocol via TCP.
+It uses mnesia as storage backend.
 The API is designed to be self-explanatory and -discoverable.
 However, here is a quick overview:

+The worker also comes with a very basic frontend for simpler interaction.

 ### HTTP API Endpoints and Applicable Methods